What do organizing your workspace and productivity have in common?

 Have I convinced you?
 Do you agree that taking the time to organize a specific workspace is beneficial for you?
 Your family?
 And your neighbors who may hear you losing your mind?
 Here are my steps create and keep a workspace organized.

-First, make sure you collect all the items you might need in one space.
-Depending on your curriculum or your work, there is a list of frequently used items you will need.
-Make a list of those items then start to collect them in on place.
 And don’t think “I don’t have a home office so I can’t create a workspace”.
 Or “we have 3 kids and only one office to share so we can’t create dedicated spaces”.
 Sure, you may not be able to have one desk per child.
 But each kid can have a bin or basket to hold the supplies they need in one place.
 And the same applies to mom.

 Next, make a habit of putting those supplies away in their home after your work sessions.
 Maintenance is a far too often overlooked step in organizing processes.
 And spending a few minutes returning items to their homes can save you many minutes, even hours, looking for office supplies and lost homework.